AlexanderProd/csq-rust/README.md

 ## Installation

-`csq` requires a Python environment to run because it utilizes the `pylibjpeg` library to decode JPEG-LS images.
-Currently, there is no native Rust library available that can perform this task.

-Also [exiftool](https://exiftool.org/) needs to be installed on your system required to get the metadata of the CSQ file.
+[Exiftool](https://exiftool.org/) needs to be installed on your system which is required to get the metadata of the CSQ file.

 ## Example